(Editor’s note: This is the second in a two-part series on buying and selling a vehicle at a collector car auction. The first segment covered buying.)

 - When the description is written, provide the auction company with every detail about the car, citing the factory-specific names for the paint and interior colors (Polar Silver paint with Parchment leather), the options on your car including the factory option codes, and all the ownership history you can gather for the cars life.

-- If the auction company does not have a dedicated detail person on site, employ one of your own to be sure that the car always looks great.
-You can also do this yourself at the auction should you wish.
+- If the auction company does not have a dedicated detail person on site, employ one of your own to be sure that the car looks great.
+You can do this yourself at the auction should you wish.
 This is also a message to buyers that you care about your car.

 - Be on hand during the auction preview days to answer any questions about the car.
 Do not sit in a chair behind the car all day, just be available and be sure that the auction company specialists have your cell phone number and let them know that you are happy to answer any questions in person from prospective buyers.